Sharma ton helps India set South Africa 395 to win

 He also hit 13 sixes, the most in a Test match, breaking Wasim Akram´s record of 12.

-Sharma put on 169 with Cheteshwar Pujara, who made 81, to frustrate South Africa after the loss of opener Mayank Agarwal for seven.
+Sharma put on 169 with Pujara to frustrate South Africa after the loss of opener Mayank Agarwal for seven.

+“The way Rohit was playing allowed me to settle down.
+Only he can play such shots on this track,” said Pujara.

+“Our partnership between lunch and tea was crucial.
+Our communication was good as we have batted together a lot in Under-19 cricket.
+It was enjoyable to watch his batting from the non-striker´s end.”

 Pujara was trapped lbw by Vernon Philander after he completed his 21st Test half-century.